MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 Use the following steps to manage sidebar apps:

-1. Select **Add extension**.
+1. Select **Select extension**.
-1. Under **Add an extension**, navigate to the **Sidebar apps** pivot and select an app.
+1. Under **Select an extension**, navigate to the **Sidebar apps** pivot and select an app.
-1. Select **Add**.
+1. Select **Select**.

-After adding a sidebar app, you can configure its installation policy to Allow, Block, or Force.
+After selecting a sidebar app, you can configure its installation policy to Allow, Block, or Force.

 ## Configure Microsoft Edge to use a configuration profile

 After configuring a profile, the next step is to assign the profile.

 > [!NOTE]
-> Any policies you apply with Edge Admin Center (EAC) will be overridden if they conflict with an existing Group Policy Object (GOP) or Mobile Device Management (MDM) policy that's set on the device.
+> Any policies you apply with Edge Admin Center (EAC) will be overridden if they conflict with an existing Group Policy Object (GPO) or Mobile Device Management (MDM) policy that's set on the device.

-### Enable the Edge Admin Center
+### Enable the Microsoft Edge Management Service

-Use the following steps as a guide to enable the Edge Admin Center (EAC).
+Use the following steps as a guide to enable the Microsoft Edge Management Service.

-1. Enable [EdgeAdminCenter] by setting the [EdgeAdminCenterEnabled] policy to 1 and the [EdgeAdminCenterUseOCPSEndpoint] policy to 1.
+1. Enable the Microsoft Edge Management Service by setting the [EdgeAdminCenterEnabled] policy to 1 and the [EdgeAdminCenterUseOCPSEndpoint] policy to 1.
 You can configure these settings in the registry under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
 If these keys aren't there you can create them.
 Use the following command line as a guide (use your profile ID):

    ```
    reg add HKLM\Software\Policies\Microsoft\Edge /v EdgeAdminCenterEnabled /t REG_DWORD /d 1